LiamWray00/Elastic-SIEM-Lab/Journal-/Day-4.md

 - Also hit and fixed an unrelated SSH "host key changed" warning on Windows (just previous `known_hosts` entry from earlier failed attempts).
 - Once properly installed, enrolled Elastic Agent on the Ubuntu VM (`lwubuntu`) into a new policy (`ubuntu-lab-2`) and confirmed it was Healthy in Fleet.
 - Ran `nmap` **from Ubuntu targeting Kali**, simulating host-to-host scanning instead of isolated single-host activity.
-- Confirmed in Discover that both `kali` and `lwubuntu` generated nmap events, and the existing "Nmap Scan Detected" rule fired for the new host **with no rule changes needed** — proving the detection logic generalizes rather than being hardcoded to one host.
+- Confirmed in Discover that both `kali` and `lwubuntu` generated nmap events, and the existing "Nmap Scan Detected" rule fired for the new host **with no rule changes needed**, showing how the detection logic generalizes rather than being hardcoded to one host.

 ## Screenshots